What is a Molar Pregnancy?

 Signs and Symptoms of a Molar Pregnancy

 At first, the condition may seem like a normal pregnancy.
 You might get morning sickness or miss your period.
+Symptoms of a partial molar pregnancy include severe nausea, vomiting, and hypertension (high blood pressure) early in the pregnancy, often in the first trimester.
 But usually, you will see other distressing symptoms, such as:

 - Vaginal bleeding